0xAnuj/Blinks/README.md

   - **HTML Reports:** Easy-to-read format for human review.
   - **XML Reports:** Structured format for machine processing or further analysis.

-- Webhook Integration for Real-Time Notifications **Blinks** supports webhook integration, allowing you to send scan results directly to a specified URL.
+- Webhook Integration for Real-Time Notifications:
+**Blinks** supports webhook integration, allowing you to send scan results directly to a specified URL.
 This feature is particularly useful for real-time monitoring and integration with alerting systems.

-- Crawl Only Mode
+- Crawl Only Mode:
 If you only need to map out the structure of a web application without performing a full security scan, you can use the **Crawl Only** mode.
 This limits the scan to discovering URLs and resources.

 - SOCKS5 Proxy Support